-B. They got people to to stone the spies (Joshua and Caleb) that brought good reports.
+B. They got people to stone the spies (Joshua and Caleb) that brought good reports.

 C. Their unbelief called for God’s wrath upon themselves and others that believed them.
 (Numbers 14:22, Numbers 14:28-35, Numbers 14:36-37).

 A. Such people exist in the church also.
-They are much like polluted water.
-Make the entire body of Christ sick.
+They are like polluted water that makes the entire body of Christ sick.

 C. Pollute others through gossip, rebellion, destructive criticism.
 They convince others to trust in their web of lies.